bUnit-dev/bUnit/docs/docs/verification/semantic-html-comparison.md

   **NOTE:** The attribute modifiers `:ignoreCase` and `:regex` can be combined, for example as: `attr:ignoreCase:regex="FOO-\d{4}"`

-## Verifying output from components
+## Verifying Output from Components

 To verify the rendered output of a component (i.e. in the from of a `IRenderedFragment`), we have the various `MarkupMatches()` methods we can use.